pism/pism/doc/sphinx/climate_forcing/surface.rst

 :|variables|: none
 :|implementation|: ``pism::surface::TemperatureIndexITM``

-This model

-Beyond the work of :cite:`KrebsKanzow2018`, we additionally introduce parameterizations of albedo and atmospheric transmissivity to make it possible to run the model in standalone, prognostic mode
+This PISM module implements the "simple" version of the diurnal energy balance model developed by :cite:`KrebsKanzow2018` plus parameterizations of albedo and atmospheric transmissivity that make it possible to run the model in standalone, prognostic mode.
+Please see :cite:`Zeitzetal2021` (section 2) for details.

+It is designed to use monthly forcing by near-surface air temperature and precipitation from one of PISM's atmosphere models.

 In particular the nonlinear albedo–melt relation (see Sect.
 2.3.2) serves as an approximation to the melt–albedo feedback.

-This PISM component implements the model described in :cite:`Zeitzetal2021`.

 Similarly to the :ref:`sec-surface-pdd` model, this model computes the solid (snow) precipitation rate using the air temperature threshold with a linear transition.
 All precipitation during periods with air temperatures above